 - Payment Bond Manual, New York Chapter, (ABA 2006); Co-Author

-- Construction Defect Disputes & Litigation; Exclusions: Court Interpretation and Litigation Strategy; Litigating the Construction Defect Claim: Coverage vs. Liability; National Business Institute; Rochester, New York, December 4, 2015 (confirmed engagement).
+- Construction Defect Disputes & Litigation; Exclusions: Court Interpretation and Litigation Strategy; Litigating the Construction Defect Claim: Coverage vs. Liability; National Business Institute; Rochester, New York, December 4, 2015.

 - Future Construction Leaders Program; Managing Risk: Your Key To Increased Profitability; Associated General Contractors of NY, Rochester, New York, May 21, 2015.